More Fires And Evacuations In Weary California - UrduPoint

 In northern California, firefighters reported making significant progress against the massive Kincade Fire, which erupted October 23 and has ravaged the Sonoma County wine region.

-The blaze, the biggest this season, has destroyed nearly 300 homes and other properties, including several wineries, and burned nearly 77,000 acres (31,000 hectares).
+The blaze, the biggest this season, has destroyed nearly 300 homes and other properties, including several wineries, and burned nearly 77,000 acres.
 It was 60 percent contained Thursday.

 A mandatory evacuation order was lifted allowing tens of thousands of residents to return to their homes.